TOP 6 Tips On How To Wash a Car On a Hot Sunny Day

 Additional Tip: Consider Buying a Canopy

-If you often detail your car, you’re a mobile detailer, or you’re just starting a car detailing business and your only place to detail cars is outside, you might want to get a canopy.
+If you often detail your car, you’re a mobile detailer, or you’re just starting a car detailing business and your only place to detail cars is outside, you might want to get a canopy for car detailing.

 There are some dedicated popup canopies out there that are straightforward to assemble.
 It only takes 5-10 minutes to assemble it, and you’ll do your job much easier and more efficiently.